apolloclark/ansible-role-auditbeat/README.md

 # Ansible Role: auditbeat

-Ansible Role to install and configure Elastic Auditbeat for Ubuntu.
+Ansible Role to install and configure Elastic auditbeat for Ubuntu.

 ## Requirements